Divyay/helloworld/README.md

 Step 8: Now, goto the terminal and type git remote add origin <url>

-Step 9: It creates all red marks in the java files.
+Step 9: It creates all red marks in the java files as these are not in your Git yet

 Step 10: If this is the first time creating the git project and pushing them to Github, I would suggest to follow the steps in https://beginnersword.blogspot.com/2020/07/getting-started-with-git-and-github.html from step 2.